 What is a civil protection order?

-A Protection Order, or Restraining Order, are orders to stop specific acts against everyone named in the restraining order as a 'Protected Person.'
+A Protection Order, or Restraining Order, is an order to stop specific acts against everyone named in the order as a 'Protected Person.'

 A restrained person may be ordered to: